christhoff/memory_management/blog_memory_tracemalloc.md

 139878446196176
 ```

-The reference count is part of an object, and every time you let a name reference the object you increment the count, everytime you remove a reference
+The reference count is part of an object, and every time you let a name reference the object you increment the count, every time you remove a reference
 you decrement the count.
 One way to remove a reference is to use the del keyword on the name, like del name_1.
 Once the reference count is zero, the object will be removed from memory for you.